UnMatveev/UnMatveev-Story-generator/README.md

 # Story generator

-Its just a test script for fun that makes stories :D
+Its just a test script on Python for fun that makes a stories :D

 Releases: https://github.com/UnMatveev/Story-generator/releases